Method-Security/methodk8s/docs/getting-started/basic-usage.md

 ## Docker

-Running methodaws within a Docker container requires that you pass the AWS credential environment variables into the container.
+Running methodk8s within a Docker container requires that you pass the k8s credential environment variables into the container.
 This can be done with the following command:

 ```bash
 docker run \